hnarayanan/harishnarayanan.org/content/writing/kubernetes-django.md

   the PostgreSQL data is persistent beyond the life of its pod.
 * *Secrets* to handle the database password and other sensitive information.
+* *Horizontal Pod Autoscaling* to automatically adjust the number of running pods based on observed CPU utilisation.
 * *Daemon Sets* to help aggregate logging across nodes.

 Keep an eye on [the issues list for the example project][issues] to